Usavich: Main characters

 Kirenenko wears a prison uniform with red stripes, number 04.
 He has a safety pin stuck through his left ear.
 Originally a mafia boss, he was sentenced to death.
-He doesn't talk much, but is very dangerous when he becomes angry and goes berserk.
+He does not talk much, but is very dangerous when he becomes angry and goes berserk.
 When pushed far enough, he enters into a demonic rage form, which is clearly displayed by his face.
 He likes order and does not forgive anyone who crosses his path or otherwise "meddles" in his life.
 He collects sneakers and is generally oblivious to, or apathetic about, the world around him while he reads his magazine advertising sneakers; he cares for nothing but his sneakers.
 He is also practically invincible as normal weapons such as bullets and clubs do not harm him.
 Poisons don't work on him either.
 When he dies, he is easily revived if pieced back together.
-In season six/zero, it is revealed that he and Putin didn't begin as cell mates, and he was heavily bandaged up when he got incarcerated.
+In season six/zero, it is revealed that he and Putin did not begin as cell mates, and he was heavily bandaged up when he got incarcerated.
 This made moving around difficult, but he was still able to hit hard if he got the chance to.
 He and Putin are the main protagonists of the series.